 Step 5: Calculate Your Loaded Cost-Per-Hire

 This is the number that actually matters for budgeting and executive conversations.
 Add vacancy cost (average days-to-fill x daily productivity loss) and estimated bad-hire cost (historical turnover rate x average replacement cost) to your direct CPH.
-Most teams skip this step.
-Don't.
-It's the difference between a $5,000 number that gets ignored and a $25,000+ number that gets budget approved.
+Skipping this step is one of the most common mistakes recruiting teams make.
+Don’t.
+It’s the difference between a $5,000 number that gets ignored and a $25,000+ number that gets budget approved.

-If your loaded cost-per-hire is significantly higher than the $4,700 national average, there's likely room to reduce it through automation, better sourcing tools, or reduced agency dependency.
+A loaded cost-per-hire significantly higher than $5,475 indicates room to improve through automation, better sourcing tools, or reduced agency dependency.

 How Can You Reduce Your Cost-Per-Hire?